aramette/LORCAN/1.8/README.md

 This step needs to be done only once when installing LORCAN.
 Edit the lib/config.pm file in the LORCAN/lib folder with your favorite text editor.
 This file contains the absolute paths to the dependencies (executable, databases).
-Each field starting with "our" may need to be changed depending on your own configurTtion and system.
-Make sure you exactly write the paths as indicated in the config.pm template, including the extra information at the end of the line.
+Each field starting with "our" may need to be changed depending on your own configuration and system.
+Make sure you exactly write the paths as indicated in the config.pm template.
 e.g.
 our $LIBDIRECTORY	="/path_to/LORCAN/1.8/lib";